lm-sys/FastChat/README.md

 ### Low CPU Memory Conversion
 You can try these methods to reduce the CPU RAM requirement of weight conversion.
-1. You can append "--low-cpu-mem" to the commands above, which will split large weight files into smaller ones and use the disk as temporary storage.
+1. Append `--low-cpu-mem` to the commands above, which will split large weight files into smaller ones and use the disk as temporary storage.
 This can keep the peak memory at less than 16GB.
-2. You can create a large swap file and rely on the operating system to automatically utilize the disk as virtual memory.
+2. Create a large swap file and rely on the operating system to automatically utilize the disk as virtual memory.

 ## Inference with Command Line Interface